-The sturdy pull-out bed bases make the flimsy slats used in other similar motorhomes seem like something out of the dark ages, while access to the under-seat space is of the belt, braces… and another belt for good measure variety.
+The sturdy pull-out bed bases on the Bentley Ochre make the flimsy slats used in other similar motorhomes seem like something out of the dark ages, while access to the under-seat space is of the belt, braces… and another belt for good measure variety.

 Storage also includes a shelved locker for your jumpers alongside the wardrobe, and a pull-out rack for tins adjacent to the (slightly small) fridge.
 The galley includes the ‘full monty’ cooker that we Brits love, plus a Dometic extractor hood above.

 And because worktop is in short supply once you’ve lifted the glass hob and sink lids, there’s a flip-up extension by the habitation door… where you’ll also find a convenient mains socket, waste bin and high-level glasses locker.

 The washroom is a well-appointed, even if storage space is a bit marginal.
 All-season campers will welcome the inboard fresh water tank too, although its 80 litre capacity is not as generous as some.

 With Truma’s Combi 4 gas/electric heating you’ll be cosy when the weather is of the Jack Frost ilk and with the blown-air running full pelt and the (all-LED) lighting (of which there’s no shortage), ablaze you can – fortunately – keep a close eye on your 12V power reserves via the control panel.

 At the press of a button this will tell you (in hours and minutes) how much power you’ve got left at current usage levels.